 The fact that he couldn’t handle parenting alone for 30 minutes speaks volumes, and OP needs to nip this behavior in the bud now.

-“I have a 4 month old, my husband can basically do everything I can except breastfeed,” said one user before adding “Your husband should be doing more.”
+“I have a 4-month-old, my husband can basically do everything I can except breastfeed,” said one user before adding, “Your husband should be doing more.”

 A Common Problem

 Many users pointed out how typical this behavior is.
-Men won’t think of themselves as parents or caregivers unless explicitly asked and have no qualms about leaving mom to handle the care.
-They don’t “notice” that she’s burnt out and refuse to contribute unless they’re specifically asked, and even then, they use weaponized incompetence to get out of most of the work.
+Men won’t think of themselves as parents or caregivers unless explicitly asked, and have no qualms about leaving mom to handle the care.

-Society needs to change.
-Men are just as capable of raising kids as women, and they need to start acting like equal parents – starting with OP’s partner.
+Men are just as capable of raising kids as women, and they need to start acting like equal parents, starting with OP’s partner.